JamieCuffe-zz/showme/README.md

 # showme
-An app to improve advising and course selection for students.
+An app to improve advising, course selection, and certificate progress for students.